stellar/stellar-protocol/ecosystem/README.md

 * Ideally there will be a reference implementation exhibiting the behavior and value of the SEP before moving to active state.
 * Active SEPs should be brought into production by ecosystem members.
 * Minor changes may be made as more implementations are brought online highlighting any edge cases.
+* Increment the major, minor, or patch versions on each change.
+See [SEP Versioning].

 ### Active -> Final
 * Once the SEP team determines that an active SEP is complete, proven, and won't be extended, the SEP can move to `Final` status.